Neuroscience

 UC Riverside researchers report a fully synthetic scaffold that grows functional brain-like tissue without animal-derived materials or added biological coatings.

-Long COVID brain fog linked to higher AMPA receptors in the brain
+Long COVID brain fog linked to a change in brain cell receptors

 Long COVID brain fog linked to higher AMPA receptors on PET scans; new study points to a biological marker and possible AMPAR-targeted treatments.